NasCraftsman/OpenNixie/README.md

 ## Flashing firmware

-- Press and hold BOOT button while press and release EN button, then release BOOT button to enter in BOOT mode
+- Press and hold BOOT button while press and release RESET button, then release BOOT button to enter in BOOT mode
 - You can use the USB-C directly to programm the device

 ## Media